swastika0015/merkle-proofs/README.md

 - [Implementing Merkle proofs to whitelist email addresses](#ImplementingMerkleproofstowhitelistemailaddresses)

 Hash Function in blockchain
 Before getting into Merkle proof and Merkle tree, let’s understand what is a hash function.
 A hash function is a mathematical function that takes an input string of any length and converts it to a fixed-length output string called a hash value.
 In blockchain, the  transactions are taken as inputs and the hash algorithm gives an output of a fixed size.
 The size of hash value can vary depending on the hash function one has used.
 For example hash function ```Keccak-256``` generates 32 byte hash value.
+If there are an odd number of leaf nodes, the last leaf is duplicated and the same hash value is used until there are enough intermediate nodes to maintain balance in the tree structure.

 ## Merkle Tree
 A Merkle tree, named after Ralph Merkle  is a binary structure tree of hash values.
 In Merkle tree, the last node of the tree called leaf node is a hash of transaction data, and the intermediate nodes called non-leaf nodes are a hash of its children and the hash at the top is referred to as the “Root”.